Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: QCD studies based on measurements with isolated photons

 \section{QCD studies based on measurements with isolated photons}

 Prompt photons with large transverse momenta constitute colourless probes of the hard interaction with the highest reach in energy scale and provide another testing ground for pQCD in hadronic collisions.
 While not explored further in this section, these measurements have the potential to further constrain the parton distribution functions in the proton, particularly the gluon density, within a global QCD fit.
 Prompt photons are defined as those that are not secondaries from hadron decays.
 Prompt-photon production via hadron collisions is understood to proceed via two processes: the photon may arise directly from the hard interaction (direct process) or the photon may be emitted in the fragmentation of a high transverse momentum parton (fragmentation process).
 Due to the abundance of photons from neutral-hadron decays and the contribution from the fragmentation process, prompt-photon production in hadron collisions is studied by requiring the photons to be isolated.
+An isolation requirement is also essential in theoretical calculations to avoid divergencies in the matrix elements when the photon is collinear with a parton.
+This is achieved by using the method based on the Frixione criterion~\cite{Frixione:1998jh}.